ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 The platform is split into a number of github repositories, allowing elements to be updated in isolation, which also providing the ability to add new scanning tasks as needed.

+* [Shared Code](https://github.com/ministryofjustice/securityanalytics-sharedcode) - this holds shared python code that is used by the platform
 * [Shared Infrastructure](https://github.com/ministryofjustice/securityanalytics-sharedinfrastructure) - this holds the infrastructure used by all other components of the platform
-* [Shared Code](https://github.com/ministryofjustice/securityanalytics-sharedcode) - this holds shared python code that is used by the platform
+* [Analytics Platform](https://github.com/ministryofjustice/securityanalytics-analyticsplatform) - this takes in the data from the tasks, and processes them into Elasticsearch, with Kibana to view and analyse the results
-* [Task Execution](https://github.com/ministryofjustice/securityanalytics-taskexecution) - this provides shared resources to execute tasks, and a terraform task module which is used by scanning tasks
+* [Task Execution](https://github.com/ministryofjustice/securityanalytics-taskexecution) - this provides shared resources to execute tasks, and a terraform task module which is used by scanning tasks.
+The DNS Ingestor is also in this project, which ingests DNS data from Route 53 and schedules the scanning process of all addresses over a 24 hour period.
 * [nmap Scanner](https://github.com/ministryofjustice/securityanalytics-nmapscanner) - this is an example scanning task, which shows how you can build your own scanning tasks
-* [Analytics Platform](https://github.com/ministryofjustice/securityanalytics-analyticsplatform) - this takes in the data from the tasks, and processes them into Elasticsearch, with Kibana to view and analyse the results
+* [ssl Scanner](https://github.com/ministryofjustice/securityanalytics-sslscanner) - this is an example secondary scanning task, which shows how you can build your own scanning tasks that are started as a result of a previous task

 # Building the platform